Equipment Management Compliance

 Types of UC San Diego Equipment

-- Inventorial equipment has an acquisition cost of $5,000 or more and must be tracked as property through CAMS and through UC San Diego’s financial system.
-All equipment items are either owned by or in the custody of UC San Diego, and must be non-expendable (cannot be used up), stand alone, have a normal useful life of more than one year, and qualify as tangible personal property.
+1. Inventorial equipment has a total acquisition cost of $5,000 or more and must be processed through Oracle FA (Fixed Assets) andtracked as property through CAMS.
+Inventorial equipment owned by or in the custody of UC San Diego, must be non-expendable (not easily replaced or used up), stand alone, have a normal life expectancy of more than one year, and qualify as tangible personal property.

 Responsibilities